rgrigga/CodeIgnited/readme.md

 Please note: the bulk of this project belongs to Jason Crider:
 Please visit the *[Original Project](https://github.com/xylude/CodeIgnited).*, or the original docs are located below.

+Thank you, Jason!

 My Changes
 ----------

 1. I disabled auth for the time being... more correctly, I circumvented it.
-2. I completed the codeignited demo, and the "news" function works, complete with database.
+2. I completed the codeigniter tutorial from their docs, so the "news" function works, complete with database.
 3. I set up a "demo" section with a simple automatic routing proceedure.
-Add a file to the demo folder, and it will automatically appear in
+Add a file to the demo folder, and it will automatically appear in the navigation,
+4. I made some changes to the templating process, and the default controller logic related to that... it's basically set up with 5 main sections:
+* header
+* nav
+* primary
+* secondary (sidebar, etc)
+* footer
+Each of the sections has a default "partial", but they can be overridden at the "global" level, in the controller, or on a per-project bases.
+The "demo" area is the best example.
-4. I set up automatic, synchronized content between my local dev environment and my webserver.
-For a live, working demo, visit [ci.gristech.com](http://ci.gristech.com)
+5. I set up automatic, synchronized content between my local dev Environment and my webserver.
+To learn more, visit my live, working demo, at [ci.gristech.com](http://ci.gristech.com/demo)

 ***
 Original Docs